laharms01/data146_repository/project1.md

 ^

 ^ is an exclusive or bitwise operator.
 This means when used to compare two values (x ^ y) bit by bit, each output bit is set to 1 if and only if one of the two corresponding bit values is 1.
 If the bit in both x and y is 1, the output is 0.
 This operator can be useful when selecting those data points in a set that fulfills only one of a set of parameters.
-For example,
+For example, if I had a data set of earthquakes in US states and only wanted those points that affected California and Nevada but not both I could write: new_frame = old_frame[old_frame['state'] == 'California'] ^ old_frame[old_frame['state'] == 'Nevada']

 > Describe the difference between .loc and .iloc.
 Provide an example of how to extract a series of consecutive observations from a data frame.
 Stretch goal: provide an example of how to extract all observations from a series of consecutive columns.